 Since moving to the city from a small town a few miles away over ten years ago I felt incredibly lucky to call this historic and picturesque city my home.
 I love a morning walk down by the river, surrounded by some of the most stunning architecture in the UK.

-The city has excellent network links to London, with trains departing every 10-15 minutes and taking just 45 nonstop into the center of London.
+The city has excellent network links to London, with trains departing every 10-15 minutes and taking just 45 nonstop into the centre of London.
 (Another reason I love living here).

-So if your thinking of booking a trip to spend a few days in Cambridge (highly recommend) or you fancy a day trip then here are a few things I recommend you see and do whilst your here.
+So if you are thinking of booking a trip to spend a few days in Cambridge (highly recommend) or you fancy a day trip then here are a few things I recommend you see and do whilst you’re here.

 A favourite for me and my friends whenever they come up and visit, and you really must try it.
 Not only for the beautiful scenery along the way but for the giggles while you try and master the punt (although you can get a boat with a chauffeur).

 It’s a great way to see lots of the sights as the river Cam passes directly through the heart of some of the university grounds.
 Takes a few drinks and snacks along with you and laughs your way along the river as you and your friends take control of the punt.
 But for a more relaxing and educational ride, hire a chauffeured punt from one of many tour companies along the river.